 The Role of Car Culture in America

-The Impact of Marketing And Consumer Culture
+The Impact of Marketing and Consumer Culture

 Key Stats:

-- Average new car loan in the U.S.: $41,000
+- Middle new car loan in the U.S.: $41,000

 Marketing Strategies